shriman-dev/catcat-os/README.md

 # Meow

+## ISO

+Download CatCat OS ISOs from latest release [here](https://github.com/shriman-dev/catcat-os/releases/latest).

+Or

+You can generate an ISO with the instructions available [here](https://blue-build.org/how-to/generate-iso/).

+## Rebase

 To rebase an existing atomic Fedora installation to the latest build:

   First rebase to the unsigned image, to get the proper signing keys then reboot and rebase to the signed image